hyperledger/identus-cloud-agent/prism-agent/client/README.md

 Some of the OAS3 schema types are not fully supported.

-The generated files that are not supported were fixed manually and ignored from the creation therefore it requires a diligence work to keep them updated.
+The generated files that are not supported were fixed manually and ignored from the generation, in the `.openapi-generator-ignore` file, therefore it requires a diligence work to keep them updated.